 - Family Unity Waiver: The qualifying relatives for this case would be a U.S. citizen or permanent resident who is the spouse or parent (children not considered qualifying relatives in this case).

 Documents to Prove Familial Relationship

 - Birth Certificates

 - Marriage Certificate

-When a judge is considering the hardship, they are looking specifically at these qualifying relatives.
+When a judge considers the hardship, they are looking specifically at these qualifying relatives.
 However, they may consider the hardship to non-qualifying relatives, including adult children, siblings, and grandparents, among others.
-It’s important though to make the focus on the hardship directly to the qualifying relatives.
+Therefore, it’s essential to focus on the hardship directly to the qualifying relatives.

-Below is a sample immigration letter of support for a family member introduction:
+Below is a sample immigration letter of recommendation for a family member introduction: